-The University of Chichester is pleased to be able to offer a number of scholarships and fee reductions to prospective international students from certain countries.
-Please visit our website to find out more.
+The scholarship is available for both undergraduate and postgraduate students.
+For details, search "global merit scholarship Chichester" or visit our website

 We also offer scholarships for gifted athletes.
 To find out more please visit the Gifted Athlete section of our website for the eligibility criteria.